 - Social service entities responsible for protecting minors; volunteer organizations in which contact with minors or other vulnerable individuals might occur; and any organization, company, or individual who requests such notification.

-In order to meet the requirements of this category of community notification, a jurisdiction must do the following:
+To meet the requirements of this category of community notification, a jurisdiction must do the following:

 - immediately update the jurisdiction’s sex offender public website when a sex offender either registers or updates his or her registration information;

-- establish an email notification system on the jurisdiction's sex offender public website, which initiates a notification when an offender relocates (to include residence, work and/or school address) in or out of a particular ZIP code or geographic radius; and automatically emails an individual who properly registers for the notification system when such a relocation occurs;
+- establish an email notification system on the jurisdiction’s sex offender public website, which initiates a notification when an offender relocates (to include residence, work and/or school address) in or out of a particular ZIP code or geographic radius; and automatically emails an individual who properly registers for the notification system when such a relocation occurs; and

 - reflect the relocation on the jurisdiction’s sex offender public website.